 Over the years as the company has expanded, they have introduced new series of kits to the world.
-I often get asked about the differences between them, so I've broken the series down to help you find your best fit.
+I often get asked about the DW Drum Series differences, so I've broken the series down to help you find your best fit.

 DW Collector's Series

 The Collector's Series is all about you being able to have a custom kit.
 From hardware, shell ply configuration, finish, and sizes, you can just about have anything you'd like.
 You will pay more than the average kit but trust me, its worth it.

 They do offer the Collector's Series in certain production run colors, but you can go as custom as you want.
 Pick from a variety of exotic woods, choose your color, fade, and sizes.
 Also, we can work with you to pick out which shell configuration is best for each drum so that you can get the exact sound you are looking for.
 You may want higher pitched tom toms but very low floor toms, and your wish is our command.
 This offering by DW is unlike any other drum company in the world.
 Another thing I love about the Collector's Series, is that every drum is pitch matched to be in the kit.
 You may assume that a 12" tom is automatically deeper than a 10" in pitch, however this is not the case.
 All wood is different, so DW hand selects each drum for your custom kit, records the pitch of the shell before doing anything to it.
 This guarantees that the drums, in their natural state, are descending in pitch as they go bigger in size.
 This is crucial in creating that classic DW sound and in giving you the perfect, customized kit of your dreams.